 “Elena gives the first impression of being unstoppable, that she will break all the barriers toward her goal — but behind that army-strong determination lies a wise weighing of priorities.
 Every person has her vision and wants to fulfill her potential.
 Elena has taught me to wisely evaluate the benefit of any action.”

-THE DAILY HUSTLE
+4. ON THE DAILY HUSTLE

 To manage all her roles as a mother, wife, host, and author, Elena doesn’t have time to make excuses for not getting things done.